POPWorldMedia/POPForums/docs/features.md

 * Private forums
 * Restrict posts to certain roles by forum
 * Edit posts
+* Localized for English, Spanish, German, Dutch, Ukranian and Taiwanese Mandarin

 ## Administration
 * Your own terms of service